How to ask for an inquiry

 - copies of any relevant correspondence or documents that may be helpful to us in understanding and considering the issues.

-You must tell us if you are an employee of an organisation and are writing to us under the Protected Disclosures Act 2000.
+If you're writing to us under the Protected Disclosures Act 2000, you must tell us that you are an employee of the organisation concerned and writing under the Protected Disclosures Act.
 You should also ensure that you have followed your organisation’s internal procedures first.
-If you have not, that can affect whether the Act will protect your employment.
+If you haven't, it can affect whether the Act will protect your employment.

 Send the information to: